vdemeester/praetorian/README.md

 an ssh key).
 Each identities are identified by an alias, a given name for the public keys.

+**Note : This is an alpha software that is not even finished.
+Use at your own risk ; though it should be usable in the next week**

 ## Usage

 To setup praetorian, you'll need the ssh public key and that's pretty much it.